jatinagrawal31/hiring/coding_challenges/box_detection/README.md

 Examples
 --------
-For your convinenince, we have uploaded a few test documents in the `examples/inputs` directory.
+For your convenience, we have uploaded a few test documents in the `examples/inputs` directory.
 You can choose to test on those documents or any documents of your choosing.
+We encourage you to test across different documents time permitting for better outcomes.

 We have also uploaded a few examples of what we expect the output files to look like in the `examples/outputs` directory.
 (The ID values inside each box is not required)

 Running
 -------
-Obviously, we should be able to test your code.
-You have 2 options here:
+Make sure we can run your code using our provided helper script
-* Create a `run_service.sh` script that will run a server locally on port `5000`
+Example: `python detect_boxes.py './examples/inputs' './examples/outputs'`

-* Create a `README.md` in your repo with an example on how to run your service via the command line
+Here `examples/outputs` directory, will contain the output images with boxes highlighted, as well as a separate `JSON` file for each input image with co-ordinates of detected boxes.